gyzcode/inference-tutorials-generic/face_detection_tutorial/step_3/Readme.md

 # Age and Gender Detection Model

-The Intel® Distribution of OpenVINO™ toolkit provides a pre-compiled model for estimating age and gender from an image of a face.
-You can find it at:
+The Intel® Distribution of OpenVINO™ toolkit provides pre-trained models in the Open Model Zoo that have been trained to estimate the age and gender from an image of a face.
+The model used by this tutorial is the "[age-gender-recognition-retail-0013](https://github.com/opencv/open_model_zoo/blob/master/intel_models/age-gender-recognition-retail-0013/description/age-gender-recognition-retail-0013.md)" which was downloaded and compiled for FP16 and FP32 during setup using the model downloader script.
+The available model locations are:

-* /opt/intel/computer_vision_sdk/deployment_tools/intel_models/age-gender-recognition-retail-0013

-   * Available model locations:

-      * FP16: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/age-gender-recognition-retail-0013/FP16/age-gender-recognition-retail-0013.xml
+* FP16: tutorials/tutorial_models/face_detection/Retail/object_attributes/age_gender/dldt/age-gender-recognition-retail-0013-fp16.xml

-      * FP32: /opt/intel/computer_vision_sdk/deployment_tools/intel_models/age-gender-recognition-retail-0013/FP32/age-gender-recognition-retail-0013.xml
+* FP32: tutorials/tutorial_models/face_detection/Retail/object_attributes/age_gender/dldt/age-gender-recognition-retail-0013.xml

-   * More details can be found at:
+* More details on the model can be found at: https://github.com/opencv/open_model_zoo/blob/master/intel_models/age-gender-recognition-retail-0013/description/age-gender-recognition-retail-0013.md

-      * file:///opt/intel/computer_vision_sdk/deployment_tools/intel_models/age-gender-recognition-retail-0013/description/age-gender-recognition-retail-0013.html

 The results it is capable of producing are shown in the summary below (for more details, see the descriptions HTML pages for each model):